jvitku/rl/smdp/README.md

 ## Changelog

+* reward scale added to the value 10000, TODO make it settable

+* default learning parameters are set higher

 * Greedy, EpsilonGreedy and ImportanceBased ROS-ASMs tested

 * several test files renamed so that they have not java type and do not cause errors, TODO use them for testing QLearning